threefoldtech/tfgrid-sdk-go/tfrobot/README.md

 >> Ensure that memory precision does not exceed 0.001, any value greater than this threshold will be disregarded.

+>> Ensure that requested `free_ssd` memory would be sufficient to deploy vms with both disks and volumes requirements

 ## Usage

 ### Subcommands